Markus-G-S-Weiss/opencubman/README.md

   Modifications and enhancements to the OpenCubMan package.

-The code is based on the original work by Maciej Haranczyk under the supervision of Prof. Maciej Gutowski, with modifications and enhancements by Markus G. S. Weiss.
+The code is based on the original work by Maciej Haranczyk under the supervision of Prof. Maciej Gutowski.

 ## Acknowledgments